big-hummingbird/documentation/documentation/docs/intro.md

 **Initialize your project**
 :::tip[API Key]
-You can get your API_KEY at www.bighummingbird.com Workspace > Settings > Create New API Key
+You can get your API_KEY at www.bighummingbird.com/settings
 :::

 ```python